ampl/gsl/doc/statistics.rst

 .. function:: double gsl_stats_select(double data[], const size_t stride, const size_t n, const size_t k)

-   This function finds the :data:`k`-th smallest element of the input array *data* of length *n* and stride :data:`stride` using the quickselect method.
-The algorithm rearranges the elements of *data* and so the input array is not preserved on output.
+   This function finds the :data:`k`-th smallest element of the input array :data:`data` of length :data:`n` and stride :data:`stride` using the quickselect method.
+The algorithm rearranges the elements of :data:`data` and so the input array is not preserved on output.

 .. index::